 A large literature in political science posits the origins of the main features of medieval constitutionalism in Central Europe in the first two centuries of the second millennium.
-This region was characterized by weak rulers constantly at war with each other.
-The origin of their weakness is often traced to the Treaty of Verdun (843), when the Carolingian Empire was divided into three parts: West Francia, Lotharingia (the Middle Kingdom), and East Francia.
-Lotharingia and East Francia were never fully consolidated due to a combination of large geographical obstacles and succession wars (Downing, 1993; Stasavage, 2011).
-The presence of mountains and rivers resulted in poor internal communications and gave the possibility to small insurgent polities to defend themselves from central armies, 16 while the fact that succession did not follow primogeniture created continuous dynastic disputes.
-A few decades after the Treaty of Verdun, central Europe disintegrated into a myriad of small polities continuously at war with each other and under weak central rule by the Holy Roman Emperor.
-The Empire never achieved the extent of political unification of its western neighbor, France, evolving instead into a decentralized monarchy composed of hundreds of sub-units: kingdoms, principalities, duchies, prince-bishoprics, and other domains.
-The result was a precarious balance of power between the Emperors, the local aristocracy, and the Church.
-The rise in local representative institutions and the rule of law have been related to the interaction between this balance of power and, depending on the author, either the European military system or European financial markets.
+In these years, the region was characterized by a myriad of weak rulers constantly at war with each other.
+The origin of their weakness is often traced to the Treaty of Verdun, when the Carolingian Empire was divided into three parts: West Francia, Lotharingia (the Middle Kingdom), and East Francia.
+Lotharingia and East Francia were never fully consolidated due to a combination of large geographical obstacles and peculiar succession laws (Downing, 1993; Stasavage, 2011).
+The presence of mountains and rivers resulted in poor internal communications and gave the possibility to small insurgent polities to defend themselves from central armies, while the absence of universally accepted succession laws created continuous dynastic disputes.^{16,17} Eventually, central Europe disintegrated into hundreds of small polities continuously at war with each other.18

+The rise in local representative institutions and the rule of law at the dawn of the second millennium have been related to the interaction between the absence of a strong central state and, depending on the author, either the European military system or the European financial markets of the time.19